tigerkaplan/market_website_refactor/README.md

-# market_website_refactor
+# seo_market_refactor
 Week 1 challenge

-# Market Website Refactor
+# Seo_Market_Refactor

-The project is for completing challenge Week 1 for Front End Developer Boot camp.
+The project is for completing challenge Week 1 for the Front End Developer Boot camp.

 ## Project Description